-While our medical device customers will require their electropolishing vendors to perform process validation, our diligence in addressing this should benefit our customers in all industries, as the steps taken have helped to ensure that while operating within our specified parameters, we have demonstrated that our process will consistently yield product that will meet our customers’ criteria.
+While our medical device customers will require their electropolishing vendors to perform process validation, our diligence in addressing this benefits our customers in all industries, as the steps taken have helped to ensure that while operating within our specified parameters, we have demonstrated that our process will consistently yield product that will meet the requirements of our customers.

 - Installation Qualification

 Able Electropolishing began the process by first outlining our process in a detailed flow chart, which helped define a FEMA.
 The potential failure modes outlined in the FEMA provided a basis to design a validation protocol that would encompass the three aspects of the process validation.

 All process equipment was tested in accordance with operation manuals, and our preventative maintenance scheduled was integrated into our ISO-quality system to ensure that critical process equipment remains calibrated.

 Able then identified the process variables that determine electropolishing and passivation outcomes, and defined operating ranges, and verified that all coupons processed within these ranges were indeed within appropriate criteria (dimensionally, aesthetically and for passivity).